How do I troubleshoot high latency issues in ElastiCache for Valkey or ElastiCache for Redis OSS?

 Network latency between the client and the ElastiCache cluster

-To isolate network latency between the client and cluster nodes, see How do I troubleshoot network performance issues between EC2 Linux or Windows instances in a VPC and an on-premises host over the internet gateway?
+To reduce latency between the client and your ElastiCache cluster, you can isolate the network latency between the client and cluster nodes.
+For more information, see How do I troubleshoot network performance issues between EC2 Linux or Windows instances in a virtual private cloud (VPC) and an on-premises host over the internet gateway?

 The cluster reaches network limits